-The Centers for Medicare and Medicaid Services (CMS) has issued several statements recently with regard to infection control, patient care, and provider safety precautions in a variety of settings.
-CMS provides screening guidance for Home Health Agencies, Nursing Homes, Hospice Agencies, Emergency Medical Team, etc.
+CMS issued COVID-19 guidance on infection control and protective equipment.
+The Centers for Medicare and Medicaid Services has issued several statements recently with regard to infection control, patient care, and provider safety precautions in a variety of settings.
+The CDC provided screening guidance for Home Health Agencies, Nursing Homes, Hospice Agencies, Emergency Medical Team, etc.